milesburton/news-sentiment-reader/README.md

 # News Sentiment Analyser 📰 🤖

-Analyse the political sentiment of BBC news articles using AI, powered by Ollama and TensorFlow.
-This tool automatically fetches news articles and determines if they lean Left, Right, or Centre in their political perspective.
+Analyse the political sentiment of news articles using AI, powered by Ollama and TensorFlow.
+This tool automatically fetches news from RSS feeds and determines if articles lean Left, Right, or Centre in their political perspective.

 ## Features 🌟